 13. Pismo Beach, Pismo Beach

 If you’re looking for a beach town, head to Pismo Beach.
 Located halfway between San Francisco and Los Angeles, this beach has got white sand beaches that stretch for miles.
 Choose one of Pismo Beach’s great places to eat, then drink wine and head to the Pismo Pier for sunset.
-Other than water activities, Pismo Beach offers outdoor activities including horseback riding and ATV driving.
+Other than water activities, other fun things to do in Pismo Beach include horseback riding and ATV driving.
 Head to the Oceano Dunes SVRA to go off-roading on the beach and hike its sand dunes.

 Best Beaches along Highway 1 in Southern California